-Max van der Stoel was born on 3 August 1924 in the town of Voorschoten, the Netherlands.
-As the son of a doctor, young Max was taken along to see his father’s patients every now and then during the economic depression of the 1930s.
-In this period, he started to realise that health problems and poverty are inextricably interconnected.
-Thus, his awareness of social abuses and desire for fairness developed at a very early stage in life.
+Max van der Stoel was born in the town of Voorschoten, the Netherlands, on the 3rd of August 1924.
+During the economic depression of the 1930s, as the son of a doctor, young Max frequently came along to see his father’s patients.
+It was in this period that he started to realise how health problems and poverty are inextricably interconnected.
+In this way, his awareness of socio-economic inequality and the desire for fairness developed at a very early stage in his life.

 During World War II, Van der Stoel stayed at his mother’s residence in Leiden.
-While secretly listening to the BBC, he stayed informed not only on the course of the war, but also on domestic politics in the United Kingdom.
-Influenced by these broadcasts, Van der Stoel found he had an affinity with Labour, because the party combined social engagement with the strive towards personal liberty like no other.
-He signed up for the Dutch Labour Party (PvdA) immediately after its foundation in 1946, which was the result of a merger of the Social Democratic Workers' Party and the Free-thinking Democratic League, because these parties represented this dual conviction.
-Van der Stoel would remain loyal to the party until his death in 2011.
+While secretly listening to the BBC, he stayed informed not only on the course of the war but also on domestic politics in the United Kingdom.
+Influenced by these broadcasts, Van der Stoel found he had a special affinity with the Labour Party because he believed it combined the strive towards personal freedom with being socially engaged like no other.
+He immediately signed up for the Dutch Labour Party (PvdA) after its establishment in 1946, which was the result of a merger of the Social Democratic Workers' Party and the Free-thinking Democratic League.
+Van der Stoel would remain loyal to the party until he passed away in 2011.

 Van der Stoel passed away on 23 July 2011, at the age of 86 after a short illness.
-Besides the countless awards which he received throughout his life, there is also a prestigious award named after him: the international Max van der Stoel Award was introduced by the Dutch government at his farewell.
-This award is handed out once every two years to people or organisations who distinguished themselves in support of the position of national minorities within the OSCE area, and includes €50,000 as prize money.
+Besides the countless awards he received throughout his life, there is also a prestigious award named after him: the international Max van der Stoel Award which was introduced by the Dutch government at his farewell.
+This award is handed out once every two years to people or organisations who have distinguished themselves in their support of the rights of national minorities within the OSCE area and includes €50,000 in prize money.